Israʼiliyyat

-Israʾiliyyat (in إسرائیلیات "Israelisms") is a sub-genre of tafsīr and Ḥadīth which supplements Quranic narratives.
-Isra'iliyyat may derive from Jewish, Christian or Zoroastrian sources.
+ʾIsrāʾīliyāt (إسرائيليات “Israelitica”) is a sub-genre of tafsīr and Ḥadīth which supplements Quranic narratives.
+Isra'iliyyat may derive from Judaic sources.
 In the early years, Isra'iliyyat were widely accepted.
 Only by the time of Ibn Taymiyyah and Ibn Kathīr, the term Isra'iliyyat began to denote content considered dubious or as un-Islamic.
 In modern times, Turkish Quran commentators still allow for usage of Isra'iliyyat, while they are rejected by half of the Arab Quran commentators.

 The Qaṣaṣ al-anbiyāʾ usually contain the same materials, but avoided criticism of foreign import.
 Whether Qaṣaṣ al-anbiyāʾ is a subdivision of Israiliyyat or the other way around, remains a scholarly debate.

 Israiliyyat frequently appear in Qur'anic commentaries, Sufi narratives and Islamic literature.
 They are used to offer more detailed information regarding earlier prophets mentioned in the Bible and the Qur'an.

 History

 The first known use of the term Isra'iliyyat is in a writing of the 10th-century historian and geographer al-Masudi (d.
 345/946), in his Murūğ al-ḏahab, as he discusses traditions concerning the creation of the world.
 In this context, al-Masudi states that he is relying on stories from Israelite's, or Isra'iliyyat.
 Al-Masudi often cites Wahb ibn Munabbih when discussing biblical history and prophetic narratives.
 Al-Masudi's usageclearly indicates that the term isrāʾīliyyāt was known in the IV/X sec. and that it was used to refer to a genre of prodigious stories about cosmogony and Biblical history of questionable reliability.The next known usage is in the writings of Ibn al-Murağğā, in a text written around 430/1040, also in the context of narratives sourced from Wahb.
 In this case, Ibn al-Murağğā was directly citing a book of Wahb's entitled the Kītāb al-isrāʾīliyyāt (Book of Israelisms).
 Al-Ghazali also uses the term in relation to the name of a book, but one that is not connected to Wahb's name.
 Whether Wahb composed a document by such a name is disputed (others instead attribute a similar text to Hammad ibn Salama (d.
 783)).
 In addition to these, a few initial occurrences of the term can also be found in the works of Abu Bakr al-Turtushi, Abu Bakr ibn al-Arabi (a pupil of Turtushi), Ibn al-Jawzi, and some others.
 What these usages indicate is that before the 13th and 14th centuries, usage of the term was not systematic (though well-attested), that the term was used in a few different senses (especially in terms of a book name, or as references to unreliable traditions about cosmogony or prophets originating among Israelite's).